Can-tech/lorem-ui/README.md

 ```

 #### LoremButton
--Use the component to get a button.
+*Use the component to get a button.
--If 'type' prop is empty, it works as a default button.
+*If 'type' prop is empty, it works as a default button.
--Encapsulation: Yes
+*Encapsulation: Yes
 ```jsx
 <LoremButton type='default | primary | primary-bold | primary-long | text | link'></LoremButton>